 Tight school district budgets play a major role in making technology purchasing decisions, however the dollar amount should not be your only deciding factor.
 During any sort of evaluation process, whether it be for software or devices, consider the following:

 Purchasing cost.
 Consider your school and district size—and the near future.
-Will this solution allow me to scale without additional costs as my user base grows?
+Will this solution allow you to scale without additional costs as your user base grows?

 Customization costs.
 Some providers will entice you with an “out-of-the-box” solution.
 But can one purchase fit the needs of all educators?
 Customized solutions are often a necessity, but be sure to get a definitive cost up front.